- Jan 10, 2016

 Doing two at a time takes all of that away! :shocked3:

 Keep us posted!

-Most of my blades are convex ground where as this one is almost a zero grind with just a slight bit of convexity near the heel.
+Sounds like a really good all around geometry for the kitchen, have you tried some light chopping with the stouter grind at the heel?Most of my blades are convex ground where as this one is almost a zero grind with just a slight bit of convexity near the heel.
 It's definaly the thinest blade ive made and i like how flat i can make the primary bevel on this grinder.

 Looks pretty darn sweet on the board. :doublethumbsup: